Manage domains for your production site

 This feature is available in our UI with Netlify DNS.

-example.com, you can view the latest deploy of that branch at
+staging, you can check the latest deploy of that branch at

-A branch subdomain can be deleted by clicking the
+A branch subdomain can be deleted by using the

 x button in the corresponding subdomain row.